SEMICeu/SDG-sandbox/README.md

 * Definition of common data formats for a second round of evidence;
 * Agreement on action points before starting the next phase and outputs to be handled into the next phase;
-* Delivery of the methodology to define data model
+* Delivery of the methodology to define data models

 More information can be found on the [SDG OOP collaborative space](https://ec.europa.eu/cefdigital/wiki/pages/viewpage.action?pageId=221481401).